 Because your content's not tied up in its presentation, it's easy for you to switch tools whenever you wish.
 Instead of being locked in to a specific vendor, you're free to pick and choose.
 It's easy to make agile decisions about your content, whether that's a redesign that you can implement quickly or republishing your content to a completely new channel.

 It's all possible thanks to the Kentico Kontent APIs.
-APIs stands for "application programming interfaces", but all you need to know is that they're a set of communication methods that allows your content in Kentico Kontent to easy integrate into any other system.
-They make sure that Kentico Kontent can talk the same language as your other tools, whatever that language may be.
+API stands for "application programming interface", but all you need to know is that it's a set of communication methods allowing your content in Kentico Kontent to be easily integrated into any other system.
+APIs make sure that Kentico Kontent can talk the same language as your other tools, whatever that language may be.

 Identify and manage points of delay